Southern Germany: Major cities

 Where a city has different names in English and German, the English name is given first.

 Characteristics

 Economically, Southern Germany is the strongest part of Germany, with Baden-Württemberg and Bavaria being the powerhouses of manufacturing, especially in the automobile and machinery industry.
 Furthermore, it is home to some of the country's most prestigious universities (such as the ones in Heidelberg, Munich, Tübingen, and Würzburg).

+Germany's two busiest airports, Frankfurt Airport and Munich Airport are both located in the region.
+There are also minor international airports across Southern Germany such as Stuttgart Airport, Karlsruhe/Baden-Baden Airport, Nuremberg Airport, and Saarbrücken Airport.
+Other airports such as Zurich Airport, Strasbourg Airport and EuroAirport Basel-Mulhouse-Freiburg are also frequently used by passengers from the region.

 The specific features of the landscape are rolling hills, Mittelgebirge (mid-range mountains).
 Southern Germany also has a part of the Alps, in the southeast of the region (Allgäu and Bavarian Alps).
 In the culinary field, both beer and wine are produced in many varieties throughout the region.
 The regional cuisine consists of stews, sausages, cabbage, noodles, and other pasta dishes as well as a variety of holiday cookies, cakes, and tarts.